Asus ZenBook UX482: A different take on laptops, but not for everyone

 - Decent app performance for productivity workers

 - Keyboard and trackpad are sub-par

-The ZenBook UX482 isn't Asus' first dual screen laptop, but for this model, it's gone back to the drawing board with regards to how its second screen display actually works, making for a much improved user experience in most regards.
+The ZenBook UX482 isn't Asus's first dual-screen laptop.
+But for this model, it's gone back to the drawing board with regards to how its second screen display actually works, making for a much-improved user experience in most regards.
 There's definitely something to be said for innovative laptop designs like this, but the end result is still very much a niche product for very specific users.